Snapchat Ends 'Speed Filter' That Critics Say Encouraged Reckless Driving

 The maker of the Snapchat app is eliminating a feature known as the "speed filter" that lets users capture how fast they are moving and share it with friends, a company spokesperson told NPR.

-The move is a dramatic reversal for Snap, Inc., which first introduced the feature in 2013.
+The move is a dramatic reversal for Snap, Inc., which introduced the feature in 2013.

 Since then, Snap has defended the feature in the face of warnings from safety advocates who've argued that it encourages reckless driving.
 The company has also faced lawsuits from the families of those who have been injured or killed in car crashes where drivers were moving at excessive speeds, allegedly to score bragging rights on the app.

-Critics of the speed filter welcomed the news, while also questioning the timing.
+Critics of the speed filter welcomed the news, while also questioning the delay.

 What exactly led Snap to scrap the feature now is unclear.
 Over several weeks, NPR asked Snap a series of questions about why it had stood by the speed filter for so long.
 A company spokeswoman told NPR, "Nothing is more important than the safety of our Snapchat community."

-Note: A previous version of this story gave an incorrect timeline for when a number of car crashes linked to the "speed filter" occurred.
-The crashes in Georgia and Philadelphia both took place in 2015, not 2016.
-The Florida crash took place the following year, in 2016.